llfisher932/Simple-Movie-Website/README.md

 ## Notes

 - Some movies may not have posters.
-- Requires an OMDB API key.
+- Requires a TMDB API key.
 - Only shows last 4 reviews, but database stores all reviews.

 ## License